course-details-portlet

 1. Teaching sessions covering the major themes of the course, and

-2. a literature-based project (conducted in groups) to review the state-of-the-art for an 'unsolved puzzle' within the theme for the course.
+2. A literature-based project (conducted in groups) to review the state-of-the-art for an 'unsolved puzzle' within the theme for the course.
 Teaching sessions aim for student engagement and student-teacher interaction.
 Teaching sessions and projects together contribute training in scientific methodology, including formulating and testing scientific hypotheses, based on examples from sexual selection.
+The group project typically runs for 4-6 weeks plus presentations during the central part of the term, with regular group meetings that are mandatory for all students.

 Compulsory assignments